fdmsantos/MyDocs/docs/certifications/aws/networking-specialty.md

 * Layer 2 Switching is the Data Link Layer of OSI Model
 * Switches operate at layer 2, and are used to break collision domains into smaller ones
-    * Each pot on a switch is a collision domain which avoids collisions from multiple devices attempting to talk at once
+    * Each spot on a switch is a collision domain which avoids collisions from multiple devices attempting to talk at once
 * Network adapters have MAC addresses assigned, and switches use the MAC addresses to send frames between devices
 * Devices send ARP requests to learn the MAC address of other devices
 * Switches store learned MAC addresses in a MAC address table